An Examination of Internet Browsers

 There are a number of Browsers.

-I will be discussing (for the most part) are those which work with Windows or come with your versions of Windows.
+When I first wrote this article, most people used Windows or a Clone of Windows as their Operating system.
+The Browsers are those which work with Windows or come with your versions of Windows.

 There are browser applications on your Tablet or Phone, and Linux has its own Browsers, but this article deals with those used on your lap top or desk top with Windows..

-Netscape was the first Browser most of us met.
+Netscape was the first Browser.
 It was simple, easy, and it worked.
 Netscape Navigator was created to work with Windows 3.1.

 Before Windows '95 was created, everyone would download Netscape and set it up.